tensorflow/tensorflow/tensorflow/docs_src/mobile/tflite/devguide.md

 ### Train a custom model

-A developer may choose to train a custom model using Tensorflow (see the
-@{$tutorials} for examples of building and training models).
+A developer may choose to train a custom model using Tensorflow (see the [TensorFlow tutorials](../../tutorials/) for examples of building and training models).
 If you have already written a model, the first step is to export this to a @{tf.GraphDef} file.
 This is required because some formats do not store the model structure outside the code, and we must communicate with other parts of the framework.
+See
-See [Exporting the Inference Graph](https://github.com/tensorflow/models/blob/master/research/slim/README.md) to create .pb file for the custom model.
+[Exporting the Inference Graph](https://github.com/tensorflow/models/blob/master/research/slim/README.md) to create .pb file for the custom model.